abeldesta/AirBnB-EDA/README.md

 ### Geographical Maps

-Here I wanted to have geographic visualization that shows the popular borough and districts for host listing .
+Here I wanted to have geographic visualization that shows the popular borough and districts for host listing.

+**Figure 5.
+Geographical Plot of host listings in each borough in NYC.**

 <p align="center">
     <img src="images/nyc_map.png"  />

 </p>

-**Figure 5.
-Geographical Plot of host listings in each borough in NYC.**

 Here you get a geographic representation of data covered above.
 Manhattan and Brooklyn are the most popular areas for host.